pfheatwole/thesis/source/introduction.rst

    rely on having a model of the state dynamics, which motivates the bulk of this text: designing and implementing a parametric paraglider model.

-The purpose of this project is to develop and implement a parametric paraglider dynamics model suitable for paraglider flight reconstruction.
-The modeling process begins in :doc:`canopy_geometry`, which develops a novel parametric geometry specifically tailored for the non-linear details of typical paraglider wings. :doc:`canopy_aerodynamics` establishes some basic performance criteria for selecting an aerodynamic method suitable for analyzing paraglider motion, and presents an adaptation of a non-linear lifting line method that meets those criteria.
+This project designs and implements a parametric paraglider dynamics model suitable for paraglider flight reconstruction.
+The modeling process begins in :doc:`canopy_geometry`, which develops a novel parametric geometry specifically tailored for the non-linear details of typical paraglider wings.
+:doc:`canopy_aerodynamics` establishes some basic performance criteria for selecting an aerodynamic method suitable for analyzing paraglider motion, and presents an adaptation of a non-linear lifting line method that meets those criteria.

 Given a geometric and aerodynamic model of the paraglider canopy, :doc:`paraglider_geometry` models the remainder of the paraglider as a rigid